 What is your return or refund policy?

-You must notify us no later than 7 days before your pickup date to change your order.
-We cannot accommodate changes to your order less than 7 days before your pickup date.
+You have 8 days prior to your pickup date to cancel and receive a full refund without penalty.
+We cannot accommodate changes to your order less than 8 days before your pickup date.

 See the Replacement Plant policy below for plant health related issues.